k0shk0sh/FastHub/README.md

 - Firebase analytics, crash reporting, ads & messaging. (analytics & messaging not yet implemented.)
 - The mighty Android support libs.

+> To download the app from here, please visit the releases page.

 # Contribution

 You love FastHub?
 You want new features or bug fixes?
 Please contribute to the  project either by creating PR or submitting an issue ticket.